aws-samples/aws-serverless-workshop-innovator-island/3-photos/3-postprocess/README.md

 aws dynamodb list-tables
 ```

 4. Go back to the browser tab with the `theme-park-photos-postprocess` Lambda function open.
-Scroll down to the *Environment variables* card and enter the two environment variables names along with the values you retrieved in Cloud9:
+Scroll down to the *Environment variables* card, click **Edit**, and enter the two environment variables names along with the values you retrieved in Cloud9:

 5. **Choose *Save* to save these changes.**